 Total Debt Service Ratio = Monthly housing costs/ Gross monthly income

 The housing costs are primarily your mortgage costs and property costs.
 Lenders look at a 28% ratio as desirable, with anything over 36% being excessive.
 This ratio is sometimes called the 28/36 rule.

 16. Life Insurance Ratio

 The life insurance ratio is simple, but this benchmark should be a starting point for determining life insurance coverage.
 Life insurance is essential for families, particularly with children.
-Single people should consider a policy as well, but their needs may be different.
-Insurance sales folks will use this ratio to start a discussion on your circumstances.
+Single people should also consider a policy, but their needs may differ.
+Insurance sales folks will use this ratio to discuss your circumstances.

 Life Insurance Ratio = 10 x Primary income

 Consider what your family needs to protect with the life insurance policy.
 The amount of your policy needs to cover your household’s fixed expenses and your children’s needs, including college costs.
 If you make $100,000 a year, the ratio indicates that you get a $1,000,000 policy.

 A single person buying a $1,000,000 policy may be excessive.
-However, if your household has three young children with only one spouse working, that amount may not fully cover your family adequately.
+However, if your household has three young children with only one spouse working, that amount may not cover your family adequately.